 Community Investment: We firmly believe that our value is not only to provide brand partners and consumers with quality services.
 We are more committed to giving back to society and positively impacting the people around us.
-Combining our own resource advantages, we take advantage of the development of the digital economy, and provide community with professional vocational education and work opportunities.
-We set up Baozun-Nantong Open University E-commerce Industry College to open up internship training and employment opportunities for students, so that students can accumulate practical experience, improve vocational skills, which will later on help them achieve productive employment and decent work.
+In 2023, we made a total of RMB2.1 million in charitable donations.
+In addition, combining our own resource advantages, we take advantage of the development of the digital economy, and provide community with professional vocational education and work opportunities.
+We set up Baozun-Nantong Open University E-commerce Industry College to open up internship training and employment opportunities for students.
+The Academy is run by Baozun The academy is a combination of full-time lecturers and external lecturers who focus on students' career development and enterprise projects, using a combination of learning + practice to enhance students' overall quality and skill.
+Furthermore, we have actively collaborated with industry associations and educational institutions to organize various events, aimed at identifying and nurturing exceptional talents in the e-commerce domain.
+In 2023, we successfully conducted the 3rd "Baozun Cup" Campus Live Streaming Competition.